Saint Benedict Medal: Use of the medal

 The medal represents a prayer on the part of the user to invoke God’s blessing and protection through the intercession of St. Benedict.
 There are no special rules prescribed for its use.
 It may be worn on a chain around the neck, carried on one's person, placed in one’s vehicle, home, or in one’s place of business.
-It is sometimes incorporated into a crucifix to create a "St. Benedict's Cross", usually with the reverse side as the halo for the corpus.
+It is sometimes incorporated into a crucifix to create a "St. Benedict's Cross", usually with the obverse side as the halo for the corpus.

 Lay Oblates of St. Benedict are permitted to wear the Medal of St. Benedict instead of the small black cloth scapular.

 The Blessing of St. Maur is customarily bestowed on the sick using a relic of the True Cross, in hopes of assisting speedy recovery of their health.
 Since it is often impossible to have a relic of the True Cross, the Sacred Congregation of Rites in 1959 granted permission for St. Benedict Medals to be used instead of the relic of the True Cross to confer the Blessing.

 As with a number of other religious articles, "The faithful, who devoutly use an article of devotion (crucifix or cross, rosary, scapular or medal) properly blessed by any priest, obtain a partial indulgence."